Fighting against ALS:

 Environment & economy:

-For both environmental and economic reasons, we pay a specific attention to favouring local companies and food wherever we are.
-Overall, we merely think to whom we give our money when we spend it so that it goes to the local economy as much as possible.
+For both environmental and economic reasons, we pay a specific attention to favouring local companies and locally-grown food wherever we are.
+Overall, we merely think to whom we give our money when we spend it so that it supports the local economy as much as possible.